tango4j/usc_cs566_project/README.md

 ### Goal of this project

-The goal of this project is to artificially generate semantically and syntactically correct produc review comments given human inputted keyword prompts.
+The goal of this project is to artificially generate semantically and syntactically correct product review comments given human inputted keyword prompts.
 Specifically, we are trying to address the question: *Can we generate text while controlling the output?* If we can control the output of generated text, we can apply this technique to many of real life applications, including chat-bot, AI speaker, predictive text, and many others.

 ![fig1](https://yongwanlim.github.io/assets/img/project1_fig1.png)